MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Bookings/New-MgBookingBusiness.md

   - `[StaffMemberIds <String[]>]`: The ID of each bookingStaffMember who is scheduled in this appointment.
   - `[StartDateTime <IMicrosoftGraphDateTimeZone>]`: dateTimeTimeZone

-CUSTOMERS <IMicrosoftGraphBookingCustomerBase\[]>: All the customers of this business.
+CUSTOMERS <IMicrosoftGraphBookingCustomerBase[]>: All the customers of this business.
 Read-only.
 Nullable.
-  - `[Id <String>]`:
+  - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.

-CUSTOMQUESTIONS <IMicrosoftGraphBookingCustomQuestion\[]>: All the custom questions of this business.
+CUSTOMQUESTIONS <IMicrosoftGraphBookingCustomQuestion[]>: All the custom questions of this business.
 Read-only.
 Nullable.
-  - `[Id <String>]`:
+  - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
   - `[AnswerInputType <String>]`: answerInputType
   - `[AnswerOptions <String[]>]`: List of possible answer values.
   - `[DisplayName <String>]`: The question.

-SCHEDULINGPOLICY `<IMicrosoftGraphBookingSchedulingPolicy>`: This type represents the set of policies that dictate how bookings can be created in a Booking Calendar.
+SCHEDULINGPOLICY <IMicrosoftGraphBookingSchedulingPolicy>: This type represents the set of policies that dictate how bookings can be created in a Booking Calendar.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[AllowStaffSelection <Boolean?>]`: True if to allow customers to choose a specific person for the booking.
   - `[MaximumAdvance <TimeSpan?>]`: Maximum number of days in advance that a booking can be made.
 It follows the ISO 8601 format.